 If you keep default

-allow_trigger_in_future = False and try ‘external trigger’ to run future-dated execution dates,
+allow_trigger_in_future = False and try ‘external trigger’ to run future-dated data intervals,

-the scheduler won’t execute it now but the scheduler will execute it in the future once the current date rolls over to the execution date.
+the scheduler won’t execute it now but the scheduler will execute it in the future once the current date rolls over to the start of the data interval.